Estimated 6 minute read

 CPC – In a CPC model the retailer is charged for every click a consumer makes to the product link from a placed advertisement.
 CPC is commonly associated with performance marketing networks.
 Here retailers prioritize competitive sales and customer growth with greater exposure to differentiated traffic sources and with full campaign management that includes expert budget optimization.

 CPA – With CPA retailers are charged when a purchase is made after clicking through on the placed advertisement.
 CPA is commonly associated with affiliate marketing relationships.
 The traffic source, usually a content publisher, is paid via a revenue share with the marketer on every conversion.
-This type of ad model enables the retailer for focus on reducing budget risk.
+This type of ad model enables the retailer to focus on reducing budget risk.

 Many marketers will stop their consideration of different ecommerce advertising solutions with an understanding of the basic cost model information outlined above.
 But beyond how costs are assessed, there are significant differences in the opportunities presented with CPC that are not as readily available in CPA spending.
 Retailers should understand and consider these opportunities when making an informed budget decision.